martinmhan/blackjack-game/README.md

 # DESCRIPTION
-Basic full stack blackjack game built with MongoDB, Express, React, and Node
+Basic full stack blackjack game built with MongoDB, Express, React, and Node.js

 # INSTRUCTIONS
 Run the following in order.